One of the most neglected parts of a robot vacuum is the wheel. For Roomba robots, there are three – a caster and two side wheels.

 First, let’s look at the tools you’ll need.

-- Philips screwdriver: You’ll need a standard Philips screwdriver and a small one to remove the outer and inner bolts, respectively.
+- Philips screwdriver: You’ll need a standard Philips screwdriver and a small one to remove the outer and inner bolts.

-- Microfiber towel: I like to use microfiber towels because these are soft and lint-free.
+- Microfiber towel: I like to use microfiber towels because they are soft and lint-free.

 - Rubber Gloves: Wear a pair to prevent leaving fingerprint marks all over the robot.